I worked as a VW technician during the VW emissions crisis, that was a crazy time, seemed like every customer was complaining about their VW.

 - Vw Golf engine cover

 Are VW expensive to fix?
 No, most mechanics will have no trouble working on a VW car, parts are easy to get and not very expensive.
-However, VW parts are cheaper in Europe than North America.
+However, VW parts are cheaper in Europe than in North America.

 How long will a VW last?
 Volkswagen’s generally, are good quality cars and should have no trouble covering 150,000 miles without any major faults.